Entering the world of hearing aids comes with some major adjustments. This includes learning the lingo.

 The telecoil is a small wire.
 It;s usually made of copper.

 Telecoils are activated through a t-switch, which allows electric currents to flow when in a changing magnetic field.
 T-coils are used both within hearing aids as well as supplements outside of the hearing aid.

 They do more than just amplify sound.
 For example, T-coils pick up on additional magnetic currents otherwise missed by your ear.

-- Microphone: The microphone picks up on the sounds around you.
-The sounds are then run through an amplifier then onto a receiver, then finally to your brain to decipher the message.
+The microphone picks up on the sounds around you.
+The sounds run through an amplifier and then onto a receiver.
+Finally, they move to your brain to decipher the message.

-- Amplifier: Amplifiers, similar to telecoils, can be part of a hearing aid or independent.
-However, unlike telecoils, they only increase volume.
+Amplifiers, similar to telecoils, can are often part of a hearing aid.
+Unlike telecoils, they only increase volume.
 They do not address muffled sounds or distortion.

-- Receiver: Receivers are the actual speaker portions of hearing aids.
-They are able to convert the amplified sounds to sounds waves, which can then travel to the brain.
+Receivers are the actual speaker portions of hearing aids.
+They convert the amplified sounds to sound waves, which travel to the brain.

-- Ear mold: This is a piece of material made of flexible plastic that is molded to your ear canal and outer ear.
-It is the part of the hearing aid that actually goes inside of your ear, and is usually clear or tan colored to allow it to blend in with your ear.
+This is a piece of material made of flexible plastic that is molded to your ear canal and outer ear.
+It is the part of the hearing aid that actually goes inside your ear.
+It’s usually clear or tan colored.
+The coloring helps it blend in with your ear.

-- Hertz (Hz): Hertz represent the pitch or frequency of a sound.
+Hertz represents the pitch or frequency of a sound.
 Technically, it is the number of cycles per sounds.
 The average person can hear 20 to 20,000 cycles per second.